learning-unlimited/ESP-Website/docs/admin/releases/16/README.rst

 - Fixed dynamic behavior of the user type field and filters

   - When changing the user type, all filters are now cleared
+- Fixed the "Teachers of a student" filter

 Minor new features
 ~~~~~~~~~~~~~~~~~~